 Question: After practicing in the same location for more than 20 years, I'm ready to announce my retirement from chiropractic and the sale of my practice.
 Although I'm excited about this new phase in my life, I'm concerned about my patients and I want to help ease their transition to the care of the doctor who will be taking over my practice.
 How much advance notice should I give them that I'm retiring, and how can I go about helping them transition easily to the care of the new doctor?

-by Dan Zimmerman in Operational & Staff Risks on Wednesday, January 4, 2017
+Posted in Planning on Wednesday, January 4, 2017

 Answer: While your patients will no doubt be happy for you, you’ve become an important part of their lives and you'll be missed.
 Give your patients as much time as you possibly can to transition to the new doctor or to another provider, especially given the length of your relationship with some of your patients.